kragen/dercuano/intro.md

 whole or in part, modified or unmodified, with or without credit; I waive all rights associated with it to the maximum extent possible under applicable law.
 Where applicable, I abandon its copyright to the public domain.
-I wrote and published Dercuano in Argentina.
+I wrote and published Dercuano in Argentina in 2019.

 The exception to the above public-domain dedication is the ET Book font family used, licensed under [the X11 license](liabilities/LICENSE.ETBook).
 This doesn’t impede you from redistributing or modifying Dercuano but does prohibit you from removing the font’s copyright notice and license (unless you also remove the font).
+The PDF embeds part of FreeFont and of the DejaVu fonts, [whose copyright notices are also included](liabilities/dejavu-copyright), but DejaVu and FreeFont are not used in the HTML tarball.

-(The source repository also contains some other fonts which are used to produce a PDF, but those are not included in the HTML tarball.)
+The note on [Nova RDOS](notes/nova-rdos.html) quotes significant amounts of source code from the Data General Nova RDOS operating system for the purpose of study and criticism ("I don't know how you start designing an operating system in 1977 and screw up the design this badly").

 ### Gitlab ###